boardd/goal-keeper-robot/README.md

 ### Communication

 Since the arm of the goal keeping robot is controlled by an arduino, it cannot read the images from the camera directly.
 Instead, our computer vision algorithm runs on a laptop connected to the USB camera as well as the arduino, over serial.
 The laptop reads images from the camera, computes the location of the ball on the board, computes the angle at which the arm should be set, and finally sends that desired angle over the serial port to the arduino.
+We used pyserial to establish the serial communications between the arduino and the computer.
 Upon receiving an update, the arduino LQR controller issues commands to the motors to achieve the desired angle.

 ## Performance Demonstrations

+Below are some youtube videos showing how our robot performs under different circumstances.

 [Ball on Stick](https://youtube.com/shorts/yKTe_psrHVw)